H G HireGauge Speak with our team

 • Can you tie every section / item / scoring rule of your test back to that job analysis?
 If not, the test is floating without a legal anchor.

 • Do you have an ongoing validation loop?
-Following up hires with performance data and updating cutoff scores accordingly.
+Following up hires with performance data and updating cutoff scores.
 The Uniform Guidelines treat validation as continuing, not one-time.

 • Are your scoring decisions, cutoff scores, and section floors documented and reviewed?
 Arbitrary cutoffs are one of the most common ways a test fails challenge.